 In the first, only one of the four megaspores takes part in the development of the gametophyte.
+It is most common.
 In the second, two megaspore nuclei take part in its formation; and in the third, all four of them.

-A further subdivision is based on the number of nuclear divisions intervening between the time of megaspore formation and the time of differentiation of the egg, and the total number of nuclei present in the gametophyte at the moment when such differentiation takes place.
+A further subdivision of these three groups is based on the number of nuclear divisions intervening between the time of megaspore formation and the time of differentiation of the egg, and the total number of nuclei present in the gametophyte at the moment when such differentiation takes place.

 The monosporic female gametophytes or embryo sacs fall under two types: 8-nucleate and 4-nucleate.

 - This type of embryo sac is the most common and is, therefore, commonly designated as the “Normal type.”
 However, since the others are by no means so infrequent as was once supposed, it is also designated as the “Polygonum type,” for it was in Polygonum divaricatum that Strasburger (1879) gave the first clear and well-illustrated account of the development of monosporic 8 nucleate type.

 The monosporic 8-nucleate embryo sac, formed by three divisions of the functioning megaspore, occurs in at least 70 per cent of the angiosperms now known.

 The enlargement of the megaspore is always accompanied by increased vacuolation, one large vacuole usually appearing on either side of the nucleus in the direction of the long axis of the cell.
 After the first division has taken place, the two daughter nuclei move apart to opposite poles.
 Most of the cytoplasm is aggregated around them and the rest forms a thin peripheral layer, the center being occupied by a large vacuole.